All data sets here are lincensed under the

 Detailed technical infomration about SCRIM data and its application is available on TII Standards and Technical Publications website.

-TII operates and maintains a network of traffic counters on the national primary and secondary road network in Ireland.
-There are currently almost 300 of these counters active across the network.
+TII operates and maintains a network of traffic counters on the motorway, national primary and secondary road networks in Ireland.
+There are currently more than 400 of these counters active across the network.
 For an interactive view of the data they capture, go to the TII Traffic Counter Data Website

 Data is available in the same formats as Traffic Counter Locations.
 The dataset contains point geometries indicating the location of the 6 weigh-in-motion sensors.
 WIM Sensors are designed to collect data related to vehicle weight and distribution.
 TII use this data primarily for research purposes.